-Degrees conferred between July 1, 2016 and June 30, 2017
+Degrees conferred between July 1, 2017 and June 30, 2018

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
-If you prefer, you can compute the percentages using 1st majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1^{st} and 2^{nd} majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2^{nd} major as the denominator.
+If you prefer, you can compute the percentages using 1^{st} majors only.

 Category Diploma/ Certificates Associate Bachelor's CIP 2010 Categories to Include

-Agriculture 0.1% 1
+Agriculture 0.7 1

-Natural resources and 2.1% 3
+Natural resources and 2.4 3

 conservation

 Architecture 4

-Area, ethnic, and gender studies 0.3% 5
+Area, ethnic, and gender studies 0.1 5

-Communication/journalism 5.0% 9
+Communication/journalism 5.0 9

 Communication technologies 10

-Computer and information 2.3% 11
+Computer and information 2.0 11

 sciences

 Personal and culinary services 12

-Education 4.2% 13
+Education 3.6 13

-Engineering 11.2% 14
+Engineering 12.3 14

 Engineering technologies 15

-Foreign languages, literatures, and 1.5% 16
+Foreign languages, literatures, and 1.7 16

 linguistics

-Family and consumer sciences 3.5% 19
+Family and consumer sciences 3.5 19

 Law/legal studies 22

-English 2.1% 23
+English 1.8 23

-Liberal arts/general studies 2.2% 24
+Liberal arts/general studies 1.7 24

 Library science 25

-Biological/life sciences 8.6% 26
+Biological/life sciences 9.9 26

-Mathematics and statistics 0.9% 27
+Mathematics and statistics 1.0 27

 Military science and military 28 and 29

 technologies

-Interdisciplinary studies 44.4% 1.6% 30
+Interdisciplinary studies 52.4 1.1 30

 Parks and recreation 31

-Philosophy and religious studies 0.6% 38
+Philosophy and religious studies 0.4 38

 Theology and religious vocations 39

-Physical sciences 1.9% 40
+Physical sciences 1.9 40

 Science technologies 41

-Psychology 5.1% 42
+Psychology 5.1 42

-Homeland Security, law 0.270 43
+Homeland Security, law 43

 enforcement, firefighting, and

 protective services

-Public administration and social 2.6% 44
+Public administration and social 2.6 44

 services

-Social sciences 9.8% 45
+Social sciences 9.3 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

 Transportation and materials 49

 moving

-Visual and performing arts 2.4% 50
+Visual and performing arts 1.7 50

-Health professions and related programs 55.6% 14.4% 51
+Health professions and related 47.4 14.2 51

+programs

-Business/marketing 17.4% 52
+Business/marketing 17.0 52

-History 0.5% 54
+History 0.9 54

 Other

 TOTAL 100% 100% 100%